Founded in 1985, TELCO PRODUCTIONS, INC. is a multi-faceted communications company which produces and distributes quality programming.

 Paen founded Telco Productions, Inc. in 1985, a multi-faceted communications company which produces and distributes quality programming.

 In 1994, he became the host of the nationally syndicated television show "Emergency with Alex Paen."
 Paen has created and hosts several national syndicated television shows which are currently broadcast, including “Animal Rescue” (since 1997); “Missing” (since 2003); “Dog Tales” (since 2007) and “Real Green” (since 2010).
 He also created “State Police” (1999) and “We the Jury” (2002).
-In 2012, he co-created and is an Executive Producer of the current weekly discussion program, “What America Thinks with Scott Rasmussen.”
+In 2012, he co-created and was Executive Producer of the weekly discussion program, “What America Thinks with Scott Rasmussen.”

 In his reportorial career, Paen has interviewed numerous world leaders, from presidents to princes to dictators.
 He has reported on the school desegregation efforts from Boston to Los Angeles and covered politics and crime, including the infamous L.A.
 Hillside Strangler case.
 Internationally, Paen has reported on the civil war in El Salvador, the political upheavals in South Africa, the assassination attempt on Pope John Paul II, the Iran-Iraq War, the Persian Gulf War, the Middle East Peace talks, the Rio Environmental Summit, the famine and civil war in Somalia, the economic crisis in Cuba and the tragedy in the Balkans.
 Paen has garnered numerous awards, including an Emmy for his series on Papua New Guinea, two Golden Mikes for investigative reporting from the Southern California Radio and Television News Association, an Associated Press award for his Gulf War reporting and Emmy nominations for his television special, "AIDS: The Global Explosion" as well as for his weekly series, "Animal Rescue."
 In addition to his news/broadcast career, Paen has authored "Love from America," a true life account of his harrowing experiences in Iran, and is the publisher of The Telco Report, an international television program magazine.